-You now know how to setup a simple sales and marketing automation system that handles all the major activities of turning strangers into customers for your business.
-You have the foundations of the exact system that old-school growth-marketers use, so you can also…
+You now know how to set up a simple sales and Marketing Automation system that handles all the major activities of turning strangers into customers for your business.
+You have the foundations of the exact system that old-school growth marketers use, so you can also…

-- attract a consistent flow of qualified prospects into your business using valuable, educational content you’ve published on your content hub in different formats
+- Attract a consistent flow of qualified prospects into your business using valuable, educational content you’ve published on your content hub in different formats

-- build your credibility and trust by offering your qualified candidates a taste of what they get when they decide to make an investment in your product or service
+- Build your credibility and trust by offering your qualified candidates a taste of what they get when they decide to make an investment in your product or service

-- and you can also convert leads into customers and advocates without selling, taking orders and asking for testimonials and referrals in person
+- And you can also convert leads into customers and advocates without selling, taking orders, and asking for testimonials and referrals in person

-Go ahead, implement this system and be on the lookout for other sales and marketing automation tools that’ll improve your customer’s experience of doing business with you.
+Go ahead, implement this system, and be on the lookout for other sales and Marketing Automation tools that’ll improve your customer’s experience of doing business with you.